 The Committee hosted the 23rd World Energy Congress in October 2016.
 The Congress, under the theme of “Embracing new Frontiers”, was held in Istanbul with the participation of 4 Heads of State, 56 Ministers and more than 5.500 representatives from 151 countries including 266 speakers.

-Alparslan Bayraktar serves as the Deputy Undersecretary of Ministry of Energy and Natural Resources (MENR) of Turkey and previously served as the General Director of Foreign Affairs and the EU.
-Prior to joining the Ministry, Mr. Bayraktar worked as a commissioner in Energy Market Regulatory Authority of Turkey (EMRA).
-Before public sector, he worked in private sector in energy and information technology fields both in Turkey and the US.
+Alparslan BAYRAKTAR serves as the Deputy Minister of Energy and Natural Resources.
+Prior to assuming this post, he was the Deputy Undersecretary of MENR following his service as the General Director of International Affairs and European Union.
+Between 2010-2016, Dr. Bayraktar served as a Commissioner of Energy Market Regulatory Authority of Turkey.
+Before his public service, he worked for the private sector in Turkey and abroad.

-Mr. Bayraktar received his BS in Mechanical Engineering from Istanbul Technical University, LLM in Law and Economics from Bilkent University and MA in International Relations from Fletcher School of Law & Diplomacy at Tufts University.
-He is an Adjunct Faculty at Bilkent University where he teaches Energy Law and Policy.
+Dr. Bayraktar holds B.S. in Mechanical Engineering from Istanbul Technical University, LL.M. in Law and Economics from Bilkent University and M.A. in International Relations from Fletcher School of Law & Diplomacy at Tufts University.
+He received his Ph.D. in Energy, Environmental Economics & Policy from Middle East Technical University.